-Climate change has a serious impact on the food crop ecosystem.
-Rice is not only an important food crop for human beings, but also one of the food crops sensitive to climate change.
-The research progress on the effects of climate change on rice in China is reviewed in this paper.
-Climate change significantly shifted the planting boundary of rice to the north, which shortened the growth and development period of rice, and then decreased the overall planting yield and quality of rice.
-The adverse effects of climate change can be dealt with through the adjustment of planting distribution, variety improvement, and technological improvement.
-In the future, climate change will further affect rice production.
-It is still necessary to strengthen the research on the impact mechanism of climate change and countermeasures to promote and ensure the sustainable development of rice.
-The purpose of this paper is to provide a reference for the assessment of the impact of climate change on rice and the sustainable development of rice.
+Climate change is seriously affecting the food crop ecosystem.
+Wheat is not only an important food crop for human beings, but also one of the food crops sensitive to climate change.
+Wheat is divided into winter wheat and spring wheat.
+China is dominated by winter wheat.
+This paper reviews the research progress on the effects of climate change on wheat in China from four aspects.
+The contents include: (1) the influence of planting boundary and planting area, (2) the influence of planting system and yield, (3) the influence of quality, and (4) the influence of agricultural input.
+Previous studies have shown that although climate change moves the planting boundary of wheat northward and expands the planting area as a whole, climate change affects the growth and development process of wheat, the change of suitable planting areas, and the aggravation of diseases and insect pests, which leads to the decrease of planting yield and quality.
+The adverse effects of climate change can be dealt with through adjustment of planting distribution, variety improvement, and technological improvement.
+In the future, climate change will further affect the ecology of wheat.
+It is still necessary to strengthen the research on the impact mechanism and countermeasures of climate change to ensure wheat’s sustainable development.
+This paper aims to provide a reference for the impact assessment of climate change on wheat and the sustainable development of grain.